 Looking back at Sam Fuller’s much-misunderstood, long withdrawn study of racism and rehabilitation.

 No film sums up the idiocy of self-righteous moral protesting more than White Dog.
-This is a film buried in its home country for over a decade because of the arrogance of special interest groups like the NAACP who declared the film ‘racist’ – without actually seeing it of course – and promised national protests against the film.
+This is a film that was buried in its home country for over a decade because of the arrogance of special interest groups that declared the film ‘racist’ – without actually seeing it of course – and promised national protests against the film.
 Faced with such threats – and aware that this was not a film that was likely to set new box office records in any case – Paramount pulled the film’s planned release, and despite it having critically acclaimed distribution in France and the UK, it remained buried, reduced to censored and unheralded TV showings until it was finally given US cinema screenings in 1991.

-Seen now, you have to wonder just how ultra-sensitive someone would have to be to consider this a racist film.
+Seen now, you have to wonder just how ultra-sensitive and confused someone would have to be to consider this a racist film.
 Rarely has a film been so astonishingly misrepresented.
 Because the whole point of White Dog is to attack racism – to show it as a mental illness, a disease, an affliction.
 Anti-racism groups should’ve been embracing this film, even if it does ultimately suggest that there are no easy cures for this illness.

 Kristy McNichol (then still a big name who had transitioned from child actor to adult star) plays actress Julie Sawyer, who hits a white German Shepherd with her car in the opening moments of the film.
-After taking the animal to a vet (who is more concerned with sticking her for a huge bill than looking after the dog), she takes it home with her, putting up posters to try and find the owner.
-But when the dog saves her from a rapist who have broken into her home, a bond forms between the pair, and she decides to keep him.
+After taking the animal to a vet (who is more concerned with sticking her with a huge bill than looking after the dog), she takes it home with her, putting up posters to try and find the owner.
+But when the dog saves her from a rapist who has broken into her home, a bond forms between the pair, and she decides to keep him.
 But this is no ordinary dog.
 Things are bad enough when he attacks a fellow actress during a film shoot, but when he runs away and returns covered in blood (having attacked a man in a truck), Julie’s boyfriend tells her she has an attack dog that needs to be destroyed.
 Reluctant to do this, she takes the dog to a trainer, Carruthers (Burl Ives), to see if he can be de-programmed.
-But when the animal attacks another worker, it becomes clear that this is no mere attack dog, but a ‘white dog’ – a dog trained by racists to attack black people.
+But when the animal attacks another worker, it becomes clear that this is no mere attack dog, but a ‘white dog’ – a dog trained by racists to specifically attack black people.

 While Julie and Carruthers agree the dog needs to be destroyed, his black partner Keys (Paul Winfield) disagrees.
 Keys is on a mission to re-educate ‘white dogs’, believing that racism is something that is learned, and so can be unlearned – this is an obsession for him, and something he presumably believes can be adapted to humans too.
 Seeing the dog as a victim, he starts to work with it, making it lose its fear and hatred of black skin.
 The question is, can you ever really unlearn hate, or will it just transfer to other targets?